Master of Design

 MDes committees require a minimum of 3 committee members, including one from outside the department.

 The supervisor notifies committee members of available exhibition viewing dates prior to the oral exam.
 Normally 2 viewing days are required.

-Once exam details are received from the supervisor, the Graduate Advisor prepares the Approval of the Master’s Oral Examining Committee form and the Thesis Approval/Program Completion form.
+Once exam details are received from the supervisor, the Graduate Advisor prepares the Notice of Examining Committee and Examination Date form and the Thesis Approval/Program Completion form.

-The Approval of the Master’s Oral Examining Committee form is sent to FGSR, copy to the student’s file.
+The Notice of Examining Committee and Examination Date form is sent to FGSR, copy to the student’s file.

 Day of the Oral Examination